yusiwen/myConfigs/rxvt/README.md

 ```

 ## Install clipboard support

 `clipboard` is a perl script for rxvt to copy/paste text in both X primary selection and clipboard.

 In `~/.Xresources`, add 'clipboard' to URxvt.perl-ext-common string. see `X11/Xresources` for details.

-  need xsel package.
+Need xsel package.

 ```
 sudo apt-get install xsel
 sudo cp ~/myConfigs/rxvt/clipboard /usr/local/lib/urxvt/perl/
 ```

-Note:
+###Note:

 Since Jan 2014, there is an official clipboard perl script also named `clipboard` in rxvt-unicode sources.

 ## Import official CVS repository into GitHub